Monica-Ml/telegram-license-checker/README.md

 ## Description

-when you need license checker on your python project By telegram without buying server
+- When you need license checker on your python project
+- By telegram without buying server

 ## Questions